FiendChain/KeepTalkingAndNobodyExplodesAssist/README.md

 Visit at: https://fiendchain.github.io/KeepTalkingAndNobodyExplodesAssist/

 ## Possible improvements
-All bomb modules are functional, however the interface is abit clunky for a few modules.
+All bomb modules are functional, however the interface is considerably clunky for a few modules.

 | Module | Issue | Solutions? |
 | --- | --- | --- |